Press release archive for 2022

 SRA new guidance on sexual misconduct within law firms sets out what is expected from firms and individuals and what's unacceptable and could lead to regulatory action.

-Fee levels and Compensation Fund contributions26 August 2022
+Fee levels and Compensation Fund contributions

 Individual practising fee levels for 2022/23 have been approved by the Legal Services Board (LSB).